Updated September, 2013

 expected to memorize it,but rather to know where to find the

-information.
-An open book, take home exam is given for the volunteer to return
+information and how to apply it.
+An open book, take home exam is given for the

-office.
-The deputies act as a coach and
+they are assigned to geographic areas of the state.
+The deputies act as a coach and resource for the

 Who directs the Office of the Long-Term